 Many of our readers report that they’re unable to send emails on their iPhones.
 And they receive this error message, “a copy has been placed in your Outbox.
 The recipient [email address] was rejected by the server because it does not allow relaying.”

 And this relaying email error appears to happen regardless of the recipient.

-We don’t know exactly why this just starts to become a problem.
+We don’t know precisely why this starts to become a problem.
 In most cases, your account details (username and password) has not changed and remains set up the same as ever.

-- Go to Settings> Accounts & Passwords> Your Email Account> Account> Outgoing Mail Server.
+- Go to Settings> Passwords & Accounts> Your Email Account> Account> Outgoing Mail Server.
 Tap the server name next to SMTP and check that the primary server lists your correct username and password.
-Make sure the password is typed in even if it says that the password is optional
+Make sure you type the password even if it says that the password is optional

 - Check the recommended settings for your email account using Apple’s Mail Settings Lookup Tool.
 Verify that these settings match those on your iDevice.
 If not, update your iDevice manually

 - Can’t Update or Change Email Password on iPhone or iPad?

 - Yahoo Mail Not Updating on iPhone X?
 Tips to Consider

 - Swipe to Delete Mail Not Working on iPhone or iPad?